Benedict Menni: Canonization

+The cause for Menni was formally opened on 23 December 1947, and he was given the title Servant of God.
 The canonization process commenced under Pope Paul VI in Spain on 26 February 1964.
-The commencement of the local process conferred upon him the posthumous title of Servant of God.
 As was the usual manner, after the gathering of documentation and testimonies, the cause was granted formal ratification and allowed to proceed to the subsequent phases, including the compilation of an extensive large dossier to be sent to the Congregation for the Causes of Saints in Rome for further evaluation.

-On 11 May 1982, on the advise of the Congregation, Pope John Paul II approved a declaration that Menni had lived a life of heroic virtue and proclaimed him to be Venerable.
+On 11 May 1982, on the advice of the Congregation, Pope John Paul II approved a declaration that Menni had lived a life of heroic virtue and proclaimed him to be Venerable.

 The miracle required for his beatification was investigated in a diocesan tribunal and its validity ratified on 3 December 1982.
 All documentation was sent to Rome and John Paul II approved the miracle on 14 December 1984 and on 23 June 1985 presided over the beatification at St Peter's in Rome.

 The second miracle needed for sainthood was investigated in the same manner as the first and was ratified in 1998.
 The pope approved the miracle on 26 March 1999 and canonized him as a saint on 21 November 1999.